 UKAS Accreditation Scope

-As part of the move, the new laboratory location and the activities that will be performed in the new location will be temporarily out of scope of our UKAS ISO 15189:2022 accreditation, until a formal relocation/extension to scope assessment can be completed.
-We have already submitted our extension-to-scope application to UKAS, and an extension to scope assessment is scheduled for mid-October 2025.
+As part of the relocation to new facility, the new laboratory location and the activities that will be performed in the new location will be temporarily out of scope of our UKAS ISO 15189:2022 accreditation, until a formal relocation/extension to scope assessment can be completed.
+An extension to scope assessment has taken place in October 2025.
 Until accreditation is formally re-issued, any tests performed in the new building will not be under our scope of UKAS accreditation, although they will continue to meet our internal and external quality and clinical standards.

 Please be assured that patient safety, sample integrity and diagnostic quality remain our highest priorities throughout this transition.
 We will notify you as soon as full UKAS accreditation is re-instated post relocation.
 Thank you for your understanding and continued collaboration.